-The procedure for handling irq_dr IRQ should be:
+The procedure for handling data_recv IRQ should be:

-- 1. retreive the payload from RX FIFO using recv() - 2. clear irq_dr status flag (taken care of by using recv() in previous step) - 3. read FIFO_STATUS register to check if there are more payloads available in RX FIFO buffer.
-A call to pipe (may require update() to be called beforehand), any() or even (False, True) as parameters to fifo() will get this result. - 4. if there is more data in RX FIFO, repeat from step 1
+- 1. read payload through recv() - 2. clear dataReady status flag (taken care of by using recv() in previous step) - 3. read FIFO_STATUS register to check if there are more payloads available in RX FIFO buffer.
+A call to pipe (may require update() to be called), any() or even (False, True) as parameters to fifo() will get this result. - 4. if there is more data in RX FIFO, repeat from step 1